-- 3.2.1 Expand overall university enrollment with a goal of 2,400 students by 2025. - 3.2.2 Develop an additional location for the University in St. Helen, Michigan focusing on select programmatic offerings and general education. - 3.2.3 Develop a Club Sports initiative that focuses on available athletics facilities and newly recruited students. - 3.2.4 Promote and develop a unit of the University as a Community College, which focuses on trades and vocational programs. - 3.2.5 Develop the Center for Freshwater Research and Education to offer academic programs and to become financially sustainable. - 3.2.6 Maintain and develop new academic programs serving non-traditional populations such as Service Member, high school, continuing education, and community college learners. - 3.2.7 Increase revenue from major auxiliary units of the University (e.g. housing, health services, food services, Cisler Center), including construction of a new residence hall.
+- 3.2.1 Expand overall university enrollment with a goal of 1925 students by 2025. (updated July 14, 2023, by the Board of Trustees) - 3.2.2 Develop an additional location for the University in St. Helen, Michigan focusing on select programmatic offerings and general education. - 3.2.3 Develop a Club Sports initiative that focuses on available athletics facilities and newly recruited students. - 3.2.4 Promote and develop a unit of the University as a Community College, which focuses on trades and vocational programs. - 3.2.5 Develop the Center for Freshwater Research and Education to offer academic programs and to become financially sustainable. - 3.2.6 Maintain and develop new academic programs serving non-traditional populations such as Service Member, high school, continuing education, and community college learners. - 3.2.7 Increase revenue from major auxiliary units of the University (e.g. housing, health services, food services, Cisler Center), including construction of a new residence hall.